Skip to content

 Kazakhstan is a significant source of other base metals imports into the United States, with approximately $2.5B in total bilateral trade.

-Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of other base metals from Kazakhstan are now subject to a 10% tariff under Section 122 of the Trade Act of 1974, effective February 24, 2026.
+Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of other base metals from Kazakhstan are now subject to a 10% base tariff under the Section 301 forced-labor tariff, which replaced the flat 10% Section 122 rate (in effect February 24 – July 24, 2026).

-Other Base Metals (HTS Chapter 81) carry an average MFN duty rate of 3.5% in addition to the Section 122 tariff.
+Other Base Metals (HTS Chapter 81) carry an average MFN duty rate of 3.5% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Kazakhstan.

 Key products in HTS Chapter 81 imported from Kazakhstan include Tungsten wire and rods, Titanium bars, Magnesium ingots, Cobalt, Molybdenum, and Tantalum capacitors.